willb6879/ITO_Roster_Remediation/README.md

 ### Why use Python?
 The reason we are using python is for its **readablility** and **ease of use**.
-When dealing with excel (.xlsx), it can become extremely cumbersome dealing with sheet reading and parsing.
+When dealing with excel (.xlsx), it can become extremely cumbersome handling excel sheet reading and parsing.
 Python simplifies this with libraries, specifically the `pandas` library.
 Furthermore, whenever we are automating a task, it is critical that the code is readable so that others understand what the script is doing.
+Python accomplishes all of this.

 ### Usage/Input
 ```bash